A Maze of Time

 “You’re right, Niyta,” I admit at last.

-“The Bizra won’t fight and harm other beings.”
+“The Bizra won’t fight.”

 “It’s not like that, Yagrin,” says Niyta.